Daily living in a nursing home

 Living in a nursing home will be different and it may take a few days or weeks for you to settle into your new life.

-Generally, life in a nursing home will be easier for you and many residents have reported they actually enjoy an enhanced quality of life since they moved and have an improved social life.
+Generally, life in a nursing home will be easier for you and many residents have reported they actually enjoy an enhanced quality of life since they moved and have an improved and meaningful social life.

 It’s your home